BenjaminToby/less-watcher/README.md

 # Less watch for .less files

-This package watches .less files and actively compiles them into .css files
+This is a super-light npm package that watches .less files and actively compiles them into .css files

 ---